Reviewing First Northwest Bancorp (FNWB) & Its Rivals

-First Northwest Bancorp (NASDAQ: FNWB) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its competitors?
-We will compare First Northwest Bancorp to related businesses based on the strength of its institutional ownership, risk, valuation, dividends, analyst recommendations, profitability and earnings.
+First Northwest Bancorp (NASDAQ: FNWB) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
+We will compare First Northwest Bancorp to related companies based on the strength of its risk, analyst recommendations, dividends, institutional ownership, valuation, earnings and profitability.

+First Northwest Bancorp pays an annual dividend of $0.24 per share and has a dividend yield of 1.3%.
+First Northwest Bancorp pays out 21.8% of its earnings in the form of a dividend.
+As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.3% and pay out 28.8% of their earnings in the form of a dividend.

 |Net Margins